johnzastrow/waterlogger/README.md

 # Waterlogger

 A comprehensive web application for managing pool and hot tub water chemistry parameters, with built-in calculations, data visualization, and export capabilities.
+Built entirely by talking to the computer, in this case, Claude Code using the Sonnet 4 model.

 ## Features